msteffan/fundamentals/01_chapter/08_lesson.md

 $ cp -r jokes copy_of_jokes
 ```

-> The `-r` option stands for "recursive", and must be applied to the `cp`
+> The `-r` option stands for "recursive," and must be applied to the `cp`
 > command when copying folders.

-This is because not only do we want to copy the folder, we also want to
-recursively copy the contents of that folder, and the contents of any folders
+The action is recursive because we want to copy not only the folder, but the contents of that folder—and the contents of any folders inside—as well.
-inside as well.

 The same principle applies when removing a folder with files.
 The `rm -r` command will remove all of a folder's content as well as the folder itself.